caramortati/C2-Beaconing-Wireshark/README.md

 - Present your findings using graphs, screenshots, logs, or tables.
 - Show evidence that supports your conclusions.
+- I/O Graph
+- Screenshots
+- GET/HTTP

 ## 6. Conclusion:
 - Summarize key insights about IR, lessons learned, and/or
 - potential improvements

+### 6.1 Post Incident Activity
+- Documented all findings and observed Indicators of Compromise (IoCs)
+- Analyzed traffic patterns to understand attacker behavior
+- Recommended improved monitoring and detection strategies

+### 6.2 Containment, Eradication, and Recovery
+Although this project was conducted in a simulated environment, the following actions would be recommended in a real-world scenario:
+- block communication to the attacker IP address
+- terminate suspicious processes on the victim machine
+- remove malicious scripts ('beacon.py')
+- patch vulnerabilities and secure the system